 IMPORTANT: All patients under the age of 18 years of age must be accompanied by a parent or guardian for consultation and treatment.

 A preoperative consultation and brief, simple physical examination may be necessary for patients undergoing IV sedation for surgery.
-Please have nothing to eat or drink for at least six hours prior to your procedure (children may have clear liquids until three hours before their procedure).
+If you are going to schedule IV sedation, please remember to have nothing to eat or drink at least 6 hours prior to your procedure (children may have sips of water until three hours before their procedure).
+Daily medications can be taken with a small sip of WATER.
 You will also need an adult to drive you home.

 When you schedule your appointment, please alert the office staff if you have a medical condition that may be of concern prior to surgery (i.e., diabetes, high blood pressure, artificial heart valves and joints, rheumatic fever, etc.) or if you are currently taking any medication (i.e., heart medication, aspirin, blood thinners, bisphosphonate medication for osteoporosis, etc.).

 If your dentist or physician has taken x-rays, to avoid unnecessary expenses, you may request that they forward them to our office.
-If there is not enough time, please pick them up and bring them to our office.
+If there is not enough time, please pick them up and bring them with you.
 If additional images are necessary, they can be taken at our facility.

 We also offer Cone Beam CT scan, similar to a hospital CAT scan.
 This allows us to see a three dimensional image of the jaws and teeth to make a more accurate diagnosis.
 This computer technology can be combined with Simplant dental implant software, used to perform virtual implant surgery, making complex cases more accurate and decreasing surgical time.